jasonchanhku/DataScienceDemand/README.md

 * Clustering of jobs into user preference of predictors
 * Finding goodness of fit of user's CV and jobs available

+# Outcome
+This project has been successfully carried out and fully documented in the [notebook](https://github.com/jasonchanhku/DataScienceDemand/blob/master/Data%20Science%20Demand%20in%20Hong%20Kong.ipynb) placed in repository.